Raxxius/roguelike/readme.md

 - When switching to curses there was an issue with a space being added to the end of the characters.
 ### Solution
 - Addition of .strip() to remove the space afterwards made the code work.

+### Bug
+- when creating a single character window, it would not accept keypresses.
+### Solution
+- This was caused by the cursor taking up a position in the window, adding an additional character made the window behave as expected.